Green politics: Global organization

 The Gatherings also agree on organizational matters.
 The first Gathering voted unanimously to set up the Global Green Network (GGN).
 The GGN is composed of three representatives from each Green Party.
 A companion organization was set up by the same resolution: Global Green Coordination (GGC).
 This is composed of three representatives from each Federation (Africa, Europe, The Americas, Asia/Pacific, see below).
 Discussion of the planned organization took place in several Green Parties prior to the Canberra meeting.
 The GGC communicates chiefly by email.
 Any agreement by it has to be by unanimity of its members.
 It may identify possible global campaigns to propose to Green Parties worldwide.
 The GGC may endorse statements by individual Green Parties.
 For example, it endorsed a statement by the US Green Party on the Israel-Palestine conflict.

 Thirdly, Global Green Gatherings are an opportunity for informal networking, from which joint campaigning may arise.
 For example, a campaign to protect the New Caledonian coral reef, by getting it nominated for World Heritage Status: a joint campaign by the New Caledonia Green Party, New Caledonian indigenous leaders, the French Green Party, and the Australian Greens.
 Another example concerns Ingrid Betancourt, the leader of the Green Party in Colombia, the Green Oxygen Party (Partido Verde Oxigeno).
 Ingrid Betancourt and the party's Campaign Manager, Claire Rojas, were kidnapped by a hard-line faction of FARC on 7 March 2002, while travelling in FARC-controlled territory.
 Betancourt had spoken at the Canberra Gathering, making many friends.
 As a result, Green Parties all over the world have organized, pressing their governments to bring pressure to bear.
 For example, Green Parties in African countries, Austria, Canada, Brazil, Peru, Mexico, France, Scotland, Sweden and other countries have launched campaigns calling for Betancourt's release.
 Bob Brown, the leader of the Australian Greens, went to Colombia, as did an envoy from the European Federation, Alain Lipietz, who issued a report.
 The four Federations of Green Parties issued a message to FARC.
 Ingrid Betancourt was rescued by the Colombian military in Operation Jaque in 2008.

-Global Green meetings
+Global Green Meetings

 Separately from the Global Green Gatherings, Global Green Meetings take place.
 For instance, one took place on the fringe of the World Summit on Sustainable Development in Johannesburg.
-Green Parties attended from Australia, Taiwan, Korea, South Africa, Mauritius, Uganda, Cameroon, Republic of Cyprus, Italy, France, Belgium, Germany, Finland, Sweden, Norway, the US, Mexico and Chile.
+Green Parties attended from Australia, Taiwan, Korea, South Africa, Mauritius, Uganda, Cameroon, the Republic of Cyprus, Italy, France, Belgium, Germany, Finland, Sweden, Norway, the US, Mexico and Chile.

-The Global Green Meeting discussed the situation of Green Parties on the African continent; heard a report from Mike Feinstein, former Mayor of Santa Monica, about setting up a web site of the GGN; discussed procedures for the better working of the GGC; and decided two topics on which the Global Greens could issue statements in the near future: Iraq and the 2003 WTO meeting in Cancun.
+The Global Green Meeting discussed the situation of Green Parties on the African continent; heard a report from Mike Feinstein, former mayor of Santa Monica, about setting up a website of the GGN; discussed procedures for the better working of the GGC; and decided two topics on which the Global Greens could issue statements in the near future: Iraq and the 2003 WTO meeting in Cancun.